-Perhaps you missed this unique and inspiring Tour in 2013, long considered one of BC’s top horticultural events.
-Every two years this tranquil island throws open its garden gates, inviting the public for a rare up-close look at the creativity, skill and passion Denman residents pour into their properties.
-The gardens are lush, magnificent and imaginative; the houses offer exquisite craftsmanship, with unique island touches.
-On the tour you can wander through profusions of blooms, stroll past quiet ponds and soothing waterfalls, and marvel at mature production gardens.
+The Denman Island Home & Garden Tour was held June 10 and 11, 2017.
+This unique and inspiring Tour has long been considered one of BC’s top horticultural events.
+Every two years our tranquil island throws open its garden gates, inviting the public for a rare up-close look at the creativity, skill and passion Denman residents pour into their properties.
+The gardens are lush, imaginative and bountiful; the houses offer exquisite craftsmanship, with unique island touches.
+On the tour you can wander through profusions of blooms, stroll past quiet ponds and marvel at mature production gardens.

 All proceeds go to the Denman Conservancy Association, a Registered Charity which, with the support of this Tour, has protected over 700 acres of Denman Island.